U.S. Department of Transportation

 The FHWA's Roadway Departure Safety Program provides important information for transportation practitioners, decision makers, and others to assist them in preventing and reducing the severity of roadway departure crashes.

 The FHWA Roadway Departure Team has developed a Strategic Plan to provide a data-driven focus with a vision to "Pursue a proactive approach Towards Zero Deaths and serious injuries involving roadway departure events."
+The plan shows a need to focus efforts in three primary emphasis areas, outlined in this brochure.
+There are a number of other resources for implementing a strategic approach to reducing roadway departure crashes.

 Click here for links to research organizations that are currently conducting research on Roadway Departure Safety topics.
-Continued research is needed to find more effective techniques for improving road safety, and to assist decisionmakers in implementing the most cost-effective roadway departure crash countermeasures.
+Continued research is needed to find more effective techniques for improving road safety, and to assist decision-makers in implementing the most cost-effective roadway departure crash countermeasures.